-The next new lecture (currently held every four weeks) will be on February 5, 2022 at 7 pm Taipei time (GMT+8).
-It’s a trial run of the Off Beats idea I have, as described below.
+The next new lecture (currently held every four weeks) will be on April 30, 2022 at 7 pm Taipei time (GMT+8).

-I’m also considering doing (as in, I’ll most likely do) a separate series between the below classes called Offbeats, where we’ll depart from the timeline of classical music and do fun things like compare seemingly wildly different pieces, just listen rather than score read: an off-the-beaten-path, whatever-comes-to-mind type thing.
+There’s also a separate series between the regular classes called Offbeats, where we’ll depart from the regular timeline and do fun things like compare seemingly wildly different pieces, just listen rather than score read: an off-the-beaten-path, whatever-comes-to-mind type thing.
 Does this interest you?
 Email me to let me know.

 You’ll need the relevant Zoom info to join the sessions, which you can get by contacting me.